cmoffatt-1edtech/edfi-oneroster/README.md

 Built by [Tom Reitz](https://github.com/tomreitz) of [Education Analytics](https://www.edanalytics.org/) for [1EdTech](https://www.1edtech.org/) in support of its [partnership](https://www.1edtech.org/about/partners/ed-fi) with the [Ed-Fi Alliance](https://www.ed-fi.org/).

 ### Performance testing
-To test the performance of this solution, I loaded a fair amount of synthetic Ed-Fi data (1 LEA, 6 schools, ~500 staffs, ~5k students, ~1500 courses, 1 school year - a total of ~160k records across 23 Ed-Fi resources, 62MB of JSON) to an Ed-Fi ODS (7.1, DS 5.0) running locally in Docker.
+To test the performance of this solution, I loaded a fair amount of synthetic Ed-Fi data, about
+* 1 LEA
+* 6 schools
+* 500 staffs
+* 5k students
+* 1500 courses
+* 1 school year
+* total of ~160k records across 23 Ed-Fi resources = 62MB of JSON

+to an Ed-Fi ODS (7.1, DS 5.0) running locally in Docker.
 I then timed the initial creation of each materialized view in Postgres, and the refresh of each materialized view; results are shown in the table below:
 | view | create time | refresh time |
 | --- | --- | --- |
 | academicSessions | 0.089s | 0.075s |